-We believe that the following elements could help create a more robust and forward-looking screening and prioritisation process.
+We believe that the following elements could help create a more robust and forward-looking screening and prioritisation process

-1. Transparency in Grouping Strategies and Risk Management

-Grouping can be a suitable tool to regulate substances with similar hazard profiles.
-Member States should publish along a harmonised format the scientific rationale of grouping choices early to enable informed input from industry and other stakeholders.

-2. Improved Usability of Substance Databases

-The ECHA Chem portal should be cleaned of outdated and inactive entries to avoid misleading groupings and improve clarity for regulators and stakeholders.

-3. Formalised Stakeholder Participation in Early Phases

-Industry and stakeholders should be more closely involved in ARN and RMOA stages.

-4. Guardrails and Oversight for Al Tools

-Al should support, not replace, expert judgment in decision making, future and current plans to use for regulatory action should be framed by a memorandum of good practice agreed with industry.

-5. Integration of Criticality and Essential Use Considerations

-Grouping strategies should reflect critical and essential applications to avoid disruptions to key sectors.
-The circular potential of materials should be an important element of these considerations.
+- Transparency in Grouping Strategies and Risk Management Member States should publish along a harmonised format the scientific rationale of grouping choices early to enable informed input from industry.
+Improved Usability of Substance Databases The ECHA Chem portal should be cleaned of outdated and inactive entries to avoid misleading groupings and improve clarity for regulators and stakeholders.
+Formalised Stakeholder Participation in Early Phases Industry and stakeholders should be more closely involved in ARN and RMOA stages. - 4.
+Guardrails and Oversight for AI Tools AI should support, not replace, expert judgment in decision making, future and current plans to use for regulatory action should be framed by a memorandum of good practice agreed with industry. - 5.
+Integration of Criticality and Essential Use Considerations Grouping strategies should reflect critical and essential applications to avoid disruptions to key sectors.
+The circular pontential of materials should be an important element of these considerations.